Memphis Burger King employee pulls gun after customer complains about order

-MEMPHIS, Tenn. –A Burger King employee is accused of pulling a gun on a customer on Wednesday afternoon.
+MEMPHIS, Tenn.
+(WREG) – A Burger King employee is accused of pulling a gun on a customer on Wednesday afternoon.

 The scary moment happened at around 1 P.M. at the Burger King on Deadrick at Lamar.